ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 Use the **Public VLAN**, **Private VLAN**, or **Secondary private VLAN** tabs to specify the **Portable subnet** for each applicable purpose.
 If you select the **Allocate a new one** option for this field, a new portable subnet is allocated automatically.
 **Notes**
 * You must complete the **Public VLAN**, **Private VLAN**, or **Secondary private VLAN** settings before you can configure portable subnets.
-* The number of portable subnets is displayed on the **Advanced settings** button after you save the portable subnet settings.
+* The number of portable subnets is displayed on the **Advanced settings** option after you save the portable subnet settings.
 Click **Portable subnets settings** to edit the settings.
 * The saved portable subnet settings are cleared if you change the **Public VLAN**, **Private VLAN**, or **Secondary private VLAN** settings.

 {{site.data.keyword.vmwaresolutions_short}} takes control of the entire subnet and you can't use any IP addresses in the subnet.